bd-j/prospector/doc/usage.rst

     This function will take the command line arguments dictionary dictionary as keyword arguments and return an **sps** object, which must have the method :py:meth:`get_spectrum` defined.
-This object generally includes all the spectral libraries necessary to build a model, as well as much of the model building code and as such has a large memory footprint.
+This object generally includes all the spectral libraries and isochrones necessary to build a model, as well as much of the model building code and as such has a large memory footprint.

 5.  :py:meth:`build_noise`:
     This function should return a :py:class:`NoiseModel` object for the spectroscopy and/or photometry.
-Either or both can be ``None``(the default)  in which case the likelihood will not include covariant noise and is equivalent to basic :math:`\chi^2`.
+Either or both can be ``None``(the default)  in which case the likelihood will not include covariant noise or jitter and is equivalent to basic :math:`\chi^2`.